WuerthPhoenix/tornado/doc/61-tornado/engine.rst

 .. rubric:: Structure and Configuration: The Matching Engine

-The `matching engine <../../engine/matcher/README.md>`__ is the core of the Tornado Engine.
+The :ref:`matching engine <tornado-matcher-engine>` is the core of the Tornado Engine.
 It receives Events from the collectors, processes them with the configured Rules, and, in case of a match, generates the Actions to be performed.

 Two startup parameters determine the path to the processing tree